DarkPhotonBeam/photonreact/README.md

 # PhotonReact - A lightweight state library for small web apps

 Sometimes a framework like React.js or Vue.js ist just a bit of an overkill for your project.
-This is where PhotonReact fills the hole.
+This is where PhotonReact fills the gap.
 It makes managing states a little more bearable while being a very small library.

 ## Getting Started